 The island of New Guinea is the centre of diversity for Nothofagus.
 It is home to 14 species of across Indonesia and Papua New Guinea, of which three are Critically Endangered; N. nuda, N. stylosa and N. womersleyi and N. crenata is listed as Vulnerable.
 All Critically Endangered species are known from only one locality and urgent conservation action is needed.

-Thirteen species of Nothofagus are found across Oceania; five from New Zealand, two from Australia, two from Tasmania and five from New Caledonia.
-Both N. baumanniae and N. discoidea from New Caledonia are listed as Endangered, and N. cunninghammii from Australia is listed as Vulnerable.
+Thirteen species of Nothofagus are found across Oceania; five from New Zealand, three from Australia and five from New Caledonia.
+The IUCN Red List, assessed both N. baumanniae and N. discoidea from New Caledonia as Endangered and N. cunninghammii and N.moorei, from Australia as Vulnerable.